 The MON subsystem is a collection of different environmental monitoring equipment that is deployed around the array to characterize and monitor the environment, including weather, atmospheric phase, cloud cover, lightning and RFI.
 This equipment is located at the central part of the array and also distributed along the mid baseline array as needed to sufficiently cover the monitoring needs.
-This subsystem also includes a mobile satellite holography system that can be moved to any antenna location for holographic testing for antenna verification after installation or maintenance.
 The decomposition of the MON subsystem is shown in Figure 33 below.

-Title: System Architecture Description Owner: T Kusel Date: 6/6/2022 NRAO Doc. #: 020.10.20.00.00-0002-REF) Version: A
+Title: System Architecture Description Owner: T Kusel Date: 9/2/2022 NRAO Doc. #: 020.10.20.00.00-0002-REP Version: B